-2019-2020
+2020

-Students: This guide has been developed to assist you with determining the courses in which you wish to register.
-Please share this information with your parents and seek assistance from your high school counselor should you have any questions.
+quide has Students: This been developed assist with to you determining the courses in which you wish to register.
+Please share this information with your parents and seek assistance from your high school counselor should have you questions.
 Students are assigned to counselors by last name.

-HEATHER ALLEN: A-G hallen@haywood.k12.nc.us
+anv

+RODDY ALT: A-G

+ralt@haywood.k12.nc.us

-LORI MILLS: H-O lmills@haywood.k12.nc.us
+LORI MILLS: H-O

+Imills@haywood.k12.nc.us

-CAITLIN MACLEOD: P-Z cmacleod@haywood.k12.nc.us
+CAITLIN MACLEOD: P-Z

+cmacleod@haywood.k12.nc.us

 WANT TO KNOW MORE?

 PISGAH HIGH SCHOOL ONE BLACK BEAR DRIVE CANTON, NC 28716 (828) 646-3440 (828) 646-3458 (FAX)